acearchive/artifact-submissions/README.md

 [acearchive/hugo-artifact-action](https://github.com/acearchive/hugo-artifact-action)
 is used to automatically generate static assets from the artifact submissions which are used to build the static site.

+We may periodically need to change the format of these submission files.
+The [migrations/](./migrations/) directory contains scripts used to migrate submission files from one version to the next.
+Each submission file contains a top-level `version` key which indicates the current version.